Herman, Morton, The Architecture of Victorian Sydney, 1964

 A selection of poignant Australian stories for whom the

-space, a shelter from heat & disquieting bushland, & a
+shelter from heat & disquieting bushland, & a seductive barrier to

 Transport in the dispersed city Mees, P.